8BitJustin/R-R-Pizza-Website/README.md

 Created Bold class, added to all prices (alt to increasing size) Placed daily special prices under desc, added bold class Added strong to Monday and Wed specials, specific text

+1/7/2018
+Altered daily specials by increasing text sizes and adding drop shadows Adjusted the Pick of 2 menu item to be more presentable Increased topping and flavor text size, added 'Flavors' to sauce flavors Reduced width of sizes shown for pizzas to be same as parent